Vastlab/PEACH/README.md

 Based on Pytorch and Flann

-Python3, Pytorch, Scikit-learn, SciPy is required.
+Requirement: Python3, Pytorch, PyFlann, Scikit-learn, SciPy is required.

-Python Flann is required: "pip install pyflann-py3"
+Python Flann: "pip install pyflann-py3"

-How to use please see "python example.py"
+Example: "python example.py"

 Set "no_singleton = True" will cluster all samples (and take longer).